 - Organic Gold Beet Bunch - $2.79 - about 1lb 13oz for the bunch

-Also, wanted to mention this here - if you're looking to get your spending under control - grocery & food spending as well as other areas, I want to invite you to watch this FREE budgeting masterclass to tell you about a program that I recently started to help you do just that!
+Also, wanted to mention this here - if you're looking to get your spending under control - grocery & food spending as well as other areas, I want to invite you to watch this FREE budgeting masterclass to help you get your finances under control.

-That's not a good situation to be in.
-Ask me how I know.
+That's not a good situation to be in...trust me on this one.

 We even got some meat & eggs in our last box.
-They're really expanding their selection to make it more of a one-stop-shop grocery experience.
+They've really expanded their selection recently to make it more of a one-stop-shop grocery experience.